st4sd/st4sd-olm/README.md

 4. Modify the [basic.yaml](examples/basic.yaml) YAML file to modify the names of the PVCs (unless you used the ones we suggested above) and the desired RouteDomain of your ST4SD instance
     - If you are using an OpenShift cluster on IBM Cloud, `st4sd-olm` can auto-detect your cluster ingress.
       You can use `${CLUSTER_INGRESS}` to reference it in your `spec.setup.routeDomain` field (see example).
+    - If you have created the Secret(s) for the Internal Experiments (i.e. Build Canvas) and/or Graph Library also fill in the optional fields `spec.secretS3InternalExperiments` and `spec.secretS3InternalExperiments`.
 3. Create the [basic.yaml](examples/basic.yaml) YAML file (e.g. `oc apply -f examples/basic.yaml`).

 > **Note**: If you have already installed ST4SD Cloud manually using the [st4sd-deployment instructions](https://github.com/st4sd/st4sd-deployment/blob/main/docs/install-requirements.md#storage-setup) then inspect the `deployment-options.yaml` file you created for ST4SD.
 You can re-use the PersistentVolumeClaim (PVC) objects and `routePrefix` you selected when you deployed ST4SD manually.
 The st4sd-olm operator will import your existing deployment and automatically keep it up to date.